IELTS Writing Task 1 Bar Chart October 2018

 • G) Overall, the most popular activity over the period given was watching TV, whereas bowling was the least favourite.

-• I) Both going to pubs and discos, and shopping more than doubled in hours from over 5 to over 15 and from over 5 to exactly 15 respectively.
+• I) Both going to pubs or discos, and shopping more than doubled in hours from over 5 to around 15 or slightly above.

 • J) Playing sport fell more dramatically from 10 hours to around 3 hours.